mylesv3/mylesv3/README.md

 <h1>Hi, I'm Myles! <br/><a href="https://github.com/mylesv3">Programmer</a> and <a href="https://www.linkedin.com/in/mylesvendryes/">Student</a>

-- 🔭 I’m currently working on a user authentication program
+- 🔭 I’m currently looking for new opportunities
-- 🌱 I’m currently learning data structure and algorithms
+- 🌱 I’m currently learning encryption and ethical hacking
 - ⚡ Fun fact: I love Jesus and video games

 <h2>👨‍💻 Software Development Projects:</h2>